Gove denies knowing of Government ‘interference’ with independent Teesworks probe

 The Levelling Up Secretary said he had ‘no reason to doubt the integrity’ of staff.

-The Levelling Up Secretary said that part of the inquiry’s report will have already been seen by people in his department but that he “can’t believe” officials would ever attempt to dilute it.
+The Levelling Up Secretary said that he “can’t believe” officials would attempt to dilute the report into allegations of corruption and illegality linked to the flagship regeneration project.

-Mr Gove ordered the probe last May into allegations of wrongdoing linked to the flagship regeneration project in north-east England, with chief executive of Lancashire County Council Angie Ridgwell appointed chairwoman.
+Mr Gove ordered the probe last May, with chief executive of Lancashire County Council Angie Ridgwell appointed chairwoman.

 During a Business and Trade Committee hearing on Wednesday, Labour MP Ian Lavery said: “There’s a big fear that, and there’s an understanding, by the way… that there’s been some interference from your officials with regards to the initial findings of this review.”